filakhtov/gentoo-use-docs/sys-fs/lvm2.md

 This flag should be disabled unless there is a need to manage Thin LVM.

 ### udev
-Enable udev sync support to ensure that parallel udev rules processing aren't conflicting and e.g. not removing a device node that might be handling another event at the same time.
+Pass the `--enable-udev_rules` and `--enable-udev_sync` options to the configure script.
+Enable udev sync support and install appropriate rules to ensure that parallel udev rules processing aren't conflicting and e.g. not removing a device node that might be handling another event at the same time.

 It is recommended to enable this flag to avoid various synchronisation issues.